u-boot/u-boot/tools/binman/binman.rst

     other properties).
 This allows room to be created in the image for this entry to expand later.
-While this does not affect the contents of the entry within binman itself (the padding is performed only when its parent section is assembled), the end result will be that the entry ends with the padding bytes, so may grow.
+While this does not affect the contents of the entry within binman itself (the padding is performed only when its parent section is assembled), the result will be that the entry ends with the padding bytes, so may grow.
 Defaults to 0.

 align-size: